Elastic modulus measurements of cooked Lutefisk: Results and discussion

 First, we observe that the large fillets never seem to overcook, neither by increasing the cooking temperature or by doubling the cooking time explored here.
 Small samples, on the other hand, were overcooked when they remained in the steam oven at 100$^o$C for more than about 10 min.
 Our experiments allow us to suggest some tips for the preparation of \textit{Lutefisk}.
 We can first note that, although recommended cooking temperature in a steam oven is 100$^o$C, well-cooked pieces can be obtained for all cooking temperatures, provided that the cooking time is adjusted.
 More importantly, we have noted that the best final aspect of the small fillets was obtained at 60$^o$C. This suggest that for optimizing cooking of small pieces of \textit{Lutefisk}, lowering the cooking temperature is recommended.

 \bigbreak

 The results in Fig. \ref{figure_results} show that the cooking quality cannot be deduced from the storage modulus values alone.
 In the case of larger fillets, $G'$ covers the range 6000 to 10000~Pa for both undercooked and well-cooked samples.
-In the case of smaller fillets, G' ranges from 2000 to 6000~Pa for undercooked, well-cooked and overcooked fish.
+In the case of smaller "tail" fillets, $G'$ ranges from 2000 to 6000~Pa for undercooked, well-cooked and overcooked fish.
 To understand the absence of correlation between the cooking aspect of the fillets and the measured storage modulus, we need to keep in mind the complex structure of the fish muscles.
 One of the criterion for the visual evaluation of the cooking is the breakage of the fillets into flakes.
-In raw fish, the muscle fibers are linked to the myocommata and are hard to detach (Fig. \ref{figure_samples}(f)).
-When cod is cooked, the myocommata tends to break and myotome flakes are obtained \cite{1982_Kent}, as can be seen in Fig. \ref{figure_samples}(g).
-During the preparation of the samples for the rheometry measurement, for the sake of simplicity, each 16mm-diameter disk-shaped sample is cut in one flake (see Fig. \ref{figure_samples}(h)).
+In raw fish, the muscle fibers are linked to the myocommata and are hard to detach (Fig. \ref{figure_samples}(c)).
+When cod is cooked, the myocommata tends to break and myotome flakes are obtained \cite{1982_Kent}, as can be seen in Fig. \ref{figure_samples}(d).
+During the preparation of the samples for the rheometry measurement, each 16mm-diameter disk-shaped sample is cut in one flake (see Fig. \ref{figure_samples}(e)).
 In the undercooked fillets where the flakes have not formed, we have avoided to include any white membrane in the final sample.
 Therefore, the breakage of the myocommata, though it affects the appreciation of the cooking, does not impact the rheometry measurements.